The best local movers for Pittsburgh to Kansas City moves

 How life is different in Pittsburgh vs. Kansas City

-- Kansas City's public transportation has a score of 4 out of 10 versus Pittsburgh 's higher score of 8.
+- Kansas City’s public transportation score of 4 out of 10 is lower than Pittsburgh’s score of 8.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Pittsburgh , which has a score of 55 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Pittsburgh, which has a score of 55.

-Other things to consider for your Pittsburgh vs. Kansas City move
+Other things to consider for your Pittsburgh to Kansas City move

 - Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.